Do Blended Bananas Have More Calories?

 No, blended bananas do not have more calories because blending has no detectable energetic benefits for food.
 Therefore, mixed bananas and whole bananas have the same amount of calories.
 However, blended bananas are not nutritionally equivalent to the fruit you left whole because blending can break down insoluble fiber and change nutrition value.

-If we read scientific research articles, Cooking increases net energy gain from a lipid-rich food; blending has no detectable energetic benefits for food while cooking can increase calories.
+Scientific research articles show that cooking increases networking gain from lipid-rich food; blending has no detectable energetic benefits for food while cooking can improve it.

 As proof, several scientists justify that blended bananas do not have more calories than a whole banana: